 Q: What happens when a decision needs to be made and it is clear just one or two people are determined to block the decision?

 Full-consensus decision making, once achieved, will come with a two-step emergency procedure.
-Step 1 of this process will be the option for any individual to call for a 90% majority vote to end discussion if it seems all points have been heard, all options explored, and complete inflexibility exists in a small enough minority that a 90% majority vote can be achieved.
-If a 90% majority vote is achieved, then a second 90% vote can be taken to make a decision.
-If both of these 90% votes succeed, a decision will be made in accordance with the will of the 90% majority.
+Step 1 of this process will be the option for any individual to call for an 80% majority consensus to end discussion if it seems all points have been heard, all options explored, and complete inflexibility exists in a small enough minority that an 80% majority consensus can be achieved.
+If an 80% majority consensus is achieved, then a second 80% consensus can be used to actually make a decision.
+If both of these 80% consensus decisions succeed, action will be taken in accordance with the will of the 80% majority.

-This system eliminates the possibility of any obstructionist individual(s) from blocking a decision while also assuring we maintain our commitment to the values of consensus described above on this page.
-It does this because the first 90% vote requires that at least 90% of those involved in the decision are in agreement that all ideas have been heard, all options have been explored, and ending further discussion is an agreed upon good idea.
-The second 90% vote is then still required to see if enough agreement exists to actually make the decision.
-If either of these 90% votes fails, discussion continues as needed or the decision is tabled for later discussion.
+This system eliminates the possibility of any obstructionist individual(s) from coming to a consensus on a decision while also assuring we maintain our commitment to the values of consensus described on this page.
+It does this because the first 80% consensus requires that at least 80% of those involved in the decision are in agreement that all ideas have been heard, all options have been explored, and ending further discussion is an agreed upon good idea.
+The second 80% consensus is then still required to see if enough agreement exists to actually make the decision.
+If either of these 80% consensus fails, discussion continues as needed or the decision is tabled for later discussion.

-This 90% majority vote can also be used to keep things moving by moving for agreement on part of a decision, to elect a committee to make the decision, to elect to do more research, etc.
+This emergency process can also be used to keep things moving by moving for agreement on part of a decision, to elect a committee to make the decision, to elect to do more research, etc.